Close up of a plant in front of the Bridge of Sighs

 For candidates with a UK bachelor's degree or UK integrated undergraduate master's degree, normally an overall grade of at least 65% is required.

-For applicants with a degree from the USA, the minimum GPA sought is 3.5 out of 4.0 on a four-year bachelor's programme.
-For applicants with a degree from China, an overall degree mark of 85% on a four-year bachelor's degree programme from a Double First Class University is normally regarded as equivalent.
+As examples of international equivalents to this requirement: for the US system a GPA of 3.5 out of 4.0 on a four-year bachelor's programme is normally regarded as equivalent and for the Chinese system an overall degree mark of 85% on a four-year bachelor's degree programme from a Double First Class University department is normally regarded as equivalent.

 If your degree is not from the UK or another country specified above, visit our International Qualifications page for guidance on the qualifications and grades that would usually be considered to meet the University’s minimum entry requirements.